 THE VILLANOVA LAW DIFFERENCE

 The Philadelphia Bar Association presented alums Nikkita Gottling ’18, Pamela Putnam ’18 and Christian Wynne ’18 with the Eve Biskind Klothen Law Student Pro Bono Distinction Award.
 The award is given to area law students for their commitment to pro bono and public interest work.
-They were recognized for their pro bono legal work through our in-house clinics, student organizations and externship placements.
+They were recognized for their work through our in-house clinics, student organizations and externship placements.

 AT A GLANCE